dynamodb-toolbox/dynamodb-toolbox/README.md

 ![dynamodb-toolbox](https://user-images.githubusercontent.com/2053544/69847647-b7910780-1245-11ea-8403-a35a0158f3aa.png)

-## DOCUMENTATION IS BEING UPDATED FOR v0.2
+## THIS IS A DRAFT OF THE DOCUMENTATION
-**Please note that names and references are subject to change.**
+This is a draft of the v0.2 documentation.
+Please excuse any typos or missing information.
+Feedback or PRs are welcome to fix any issues.

 ### **NOTE:** This project is in BETA.
 Please submit [issues/feedback](https://github.com/jeremydaly/dynamodb-toolbox/issues) or feel free to contact me on Twitter [@jeremy_daly](https://twitter.com/jeremy_daly).